beaniign/Parsec/README.md

 Time required for each colony:
 - it will take 15 minutes to reach the Moon
 - it will take 30 minutes to reach Mars
-- it will take 60 minutes to reach Jupiter (Underwater colony on Europa)
+- it will take 45 minutes to reach Jupiter
-- it will take 90 minutes to reach Saturn (Colony on Titan)
+- it will take 60 minutes to reach Saturn

 Progression System